altfatterz/altfatterz.github.io/_posts/2019-09-06-deploy-spring-boot-app-with-google-cloud-build.md

 ```

 With the `volumes` section we declare a Docker volume that is mounted into build steps to persist files between build steps.
 The `waitFor` helps to run build steps in parallel.
-In this case when the `build` step is done we can start uploading the Maven dependencies to GCS while starting the deployment step in parallel.
+In this case when the build step with id `build` has finished we can start in parallel uploading the Maven dependencies to GCS and starting the deployment to GKE.

 And of course before a new build starts again we need to unpack the dependencies from the bucket.